Publication ethics & misconduct policy

 Ethics in empirical research

-Authors who are affiliated with a university or research unit are expected to have undergone a formal ethical approval process for their research.
-This should be briefly reported in the submission.
+Authors affiliated with universities or research institutions are expected to have obtained appropriate ethical approval for their research.
+This should be stated within the manuscript.

 Practitioners in career services may not have access to an ethical approval process.
 In this case they would be expected to indicate what steps they have taken to protect research participants e.g. providing participant briefing information; ensuring informed consent; anonymity and confidentiality; the right to withdraw; and data protection arrangements.